SurveyMonkey alternatives, eh?

 Why it may not be all that great: An unappealing appearance is the least of its worries.
 Google Forms lack the very many features that make for an in-depth data collection and analysis.
 You cannot schedule and automate surveys, segment users, or email surveys to a mass audience if you go with Google Forms.

-In summary: It’s fairly easy, simple, and likeable.
+In summary: It’s fairly easy, simple, and likable.
 But if you need to delve deep into the data, good luck with another tool!

 SurveyMonkey alternative #3: TypeForm